Share this article

 Danielle Petch

 Planning a trip this Thanksgiving?
-If, like many pet owners you're planning to spend the holiday season away from home, then you’ll want to make sure you find a pet sitter — one who’ll keep your pets safe, loved and happy at home over the Thanksgiving period.
+If you're one of the many pet parents heading out of town for the holidays, you’ll want to make sure you find a pet sitter — one who’ll keep your pets safe, loved and happy at home over the Thanksgiving period.

-To help you on your way, your Community Manager, Angela Laws, has pulled together her top tips for Thanksgiving house sits.
-With over 100 sits under her belt (plus experience as an owner), she’s the perfect person to help you find your Thanksgiving pet sitter...
+To help you on your way, our Head of Charity Partnerships & External Engagement, Angela Laws, has pulled together her top tips for Thanksgiving house sits.
+With over 100 sits under her belt (plus experience as a pet parent), she’s the perfect person to help you find your Thanksgiving pet sitter...

 1. Post your dates early

-Thanksgiving is a busy time of year for both sitters and owners alike.
+Thanksgiving is one of the busiest times of the year for both pet parents and sitters.
 Adding your dates as early as possible gives you the best chance of securing a pet sitter with plenty of time to spare.
-Not only will this be less stressful for you as you plan your trip, but it will also give you and your sitter plenty of time to communicate and prepare for the upcoming house sit.
+This will make planing your trip far less stressful, and will also give you and your sitter plenty of time to communicate and prepare for the upcoming house sit.

-Whether your sitter is staying for Thanksgiving weekend or for a couple of weeks, you’ll want to make sure your living space is clean, comfortable and welcoming.
+Whether your sitter is staying for Thanksgiving weekend or a few weeks, it’s always nice to make them feel at home.
+Keep your space clean, tidy, and comfortable, and free up some closet and bathroom space for them to use.

-As well as general cleanliness, take some time to clear out some wardrobe space and free up some room for bathroom toiletries.
-You could even add some thoughtful decorative touches to the house — some pumpkins or a festive wreath — or introduce them to your neighbours.
-After all, Thanksgiving is a time to share and these thoughtful gestures will help your sitter feel welcomed and appreciated.
+You could even add some festive decor or introduce them to your neighbors.
+After all, Thanksgiving is a time to share and these thoughtful gestures will show your sitter they're appreciated.

 Angela’s top tip: “Creating an inviting Thanksgiving scene by adding festive photos to your listing will help draw sitters in.
 You could also ask ahead of time if there are any groceries they would like you to get in, or simply surprise them with some basic groceries and festive goodies.
 This isn’t required, of course, but is a wonderful way to give them a warm Thanksgiving welcome.”

-3. Be open to your sitter inviting a guest
+3. Consider letting your sitter bring a guest

-Although some sitters will appreciate a quiet Thanksgiving, if you’re happy to, why not give your sitter the option to bring a friend or family member?
-There are many couples and even whole families who enjoy pet sitting together on TrustedHousesitters, particularly over the holidays which offers a welcome change of scenery (not to mention, a furry friend to cuddle on those cold nights!)
+Although some sitters appreciate a quiet Thanksgiving, if you’re happy to, why not give your sitter the option to bring a partner, friend, or family member?
+Many couples and families love pet sitting together over the festive season, and welcome a change of scene (not to mention, a furry friend to cuddle on those cold nights!).

 Angela’s top tip: "If it's not convenient to have an additional guest stay over, then why not offer your sitter the option to invite a friend or relative for a meal during their stay?
 Thanksgiving is a time to share meals with close friends and family, and your sitter will surely appreciate the offer."